Hannahvandenbos/ExplainableAuthorshipVerification/Usage/Text_perturbation.md

 # Text Perturbations
-In order to perturb the texts, we first have to extract topic words with Guided LDA, and then perturb the texts in various ways.
+This file indicates how to perturb the topic of the texts.
+First, it explains how to extract the topic words with Guided LDA.
+Then, it explains how to perturb the texts with 'Asterisk', 'POS tag', 'One word', 'Swap', and 'LLM'.

 ## Extract Topic Words
-In order to perturb the texts, we first have to extract the topic words with Guided lda.
-If you want to use the topic words as used in the thesis, do:
+To extract the same number of topic words as used in the thesis, run:
 ```sh
 # Amazon
 python -m explainableAV.extract_topic.guided_lda --data_path "explainableAV/Amazon/test_set_15000x4.json"